qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 This dialog is used to set the input values that the algorithm needs to be executed.
-It shows a table where input values and configuration parameters are to be set.
+It shows a list of input values and configuration parameters to be set.
 It of course has a different content, depending on the requirements of the algorithm to be executed, and is created automatically based on those requirements.
-On the left side, the name of the parameter is shown.
-On the right side, the value of the parameter can be set.

 Although the number and type of parameters depend on the characteristics of the algorithm, the structure is similar for all of them.
 The parameters found in the